RESEARCH STARTER

 Some historians believe that economic and social globalization can be traced to the establishment of the Maurya Empire in India around 320 BCE.
 The Maurya Empire was among the first societies to develop international commerce, having established trade with Asia and Europe.

-During the second century BCE, natives of present-day China established the Silk Road, a trade route that ran through China, Egypt, Persia, India, and Rome.
+During the second century BCE, people of present-day China established the Silk Road, a trade route that ran through China, Egypt, Persia, India, and Rome.
 The Silk Road was a multilateral project, with each nation contributing to the protection of trade routes and the establishment of trade protocols.

 Eventually, religious organizations from Asia, India, Mesopotamia, and Europe established communities and worship sites in foreign nations.
 Environmental globalization was initiated through the exchange of crops and livestock.
 By the tenth century CE, nearly all imperial societies were involved in international trade, and these economic links were accompanied by the exchange of religion, philosophy, and biological organisms.